microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/pagetemplate-create.md

 ### Response

-If successful, this method returns a [pageTemplate](../resources/pageTemplate.md) in the response body for the created page template.
+The following example shows the response that contains a [pageTemplate](../resources/pagetemplate.md) object for the created page template.

 > **Note:** The response might be shortened for readability.